syl20bnr/spacemacs/README.md

 ### Windows

+You can download good quality builds from the [emacs-w64 project][emacs-for-windows].
-Good quality builds can be found [on this page][emacs-for-windows].
-It is recommended to install the most stable build.
+It is recommended to install the most recent [stable build][emacs-for-windows-stable].

 Be sure to declare a environment variable named `HOME` pointing to your user directory `C:\Users\<username>`.
 Then you can clone Spacemacs in this directory.